dylan-lang/dylan-tool/README.md

 maps to an empty dictionary: `{}`.)

 The "active" attribute describes the set of packages under active development in this workspace.
-Assuming git as the source control tool, these packages are ones that will be checked out into the workspace directory rather than being searched for in the installed packages directory.
+These packages will be cloned into the workspace directory rather than being searched for in the installed packages directory.
+(Git via SSH is currently assumed as the source control tool, and all repositories are currently on GitHub so you will need a GitHub account.)

-After initial checkout the user may create a new branch or perform whatever git operations are necessary.
+After initial checkout you may create a new branch or perform whatever git operations are necessary.

 Each key under "active" specifies a package that will be under active development.
-If you're working on existing packages then these should match the name of an existing package in the [Catalog](https://github.com/cgay/pacman-catalog), and if a subdirectory by this name doesn't exist in the workspace file's directory, the `dylan` tool will do the initial checkout for you.
-If you're creating a new package then you'll need to create the directory yourself, create a pkg.json file inside it, and then run `dylan update` and it will fetch the package's dependencies for you.
+If you're working on existing packages then these should match the name of an existing package in the [Catalog](https://github.com/cgay/pacman-catalog), and if a subdirectory by this name doesn't exist in the workspace file's directory, `dylan-tool` will do the initial checkout for you.
+If you're creating a new package then you'll need to create the directory yourself, create a pkg.json file inside it, and then run `dylan-tool update` and it will fetch the package's dependencies for you.

 ## The Registry